bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/external-apis.md

 Below is an example of making an HTTP GET request to a remote API, looping through an array parsed from the JSON response, and saving new posts based on each item.

 {%@ Note type: :warning do %}
 The examples on this page use the [HTTPX](https://honeyryderchuck.gitlab.io/httpx) Ruby gem, but you can use any HTTP client.
-If you use a gem, just remember to run `bundle add "httpx"` (or your preferred gem) so that you can `require` it.
+If you use a gem, just remember to run `bundle add httpx` (or your preferred gem) so that you can `require` it.
 {% end %}

 ```ruby